6 Towns You Can’t Miss in South Taranaki

 A road trip through South Taranaki is not complete without visiting these South Taranaki towns!
 In one of the North Island’s most off-the-beaten-track regions, you’re likely to discover some quirky towns, hidden surf spots and a few bargains.
 South Taranaki covers the southern part of the Taranaki region starting from Eltham and Opunake and ending around Waverly in the south.

 The Bread Capital of New Zealand!
-Manaia is where Yarrows, a bakery that supplies for many of New Zealand’s supermarkets and fast food chains, has their factory store.
+Manaia is where Yarrows, a bakery that supplies for many of New Zealand’s supermarkets and fast-food chains, has their factory store.
 Here, you can pick up some mean bargains on bread and baked goods.
 They even sell unbaked cookies and croissants, so you can impress your next hostel with your amazing “baking” skills.
-Don’t forget to get a picture with the giant bread sign at east side of town.
+Don’t forget to get a picture with the giant bread sign at the east side of town.
 For more big sculptures, see 22 BIG Things in New Zealand.

 Location: On the Surf Highway 45.